Stipend and Salary

+Urban Teachers residents receive a stipend or salary of at least $20,000 during the first year.
+In the subsequent program years, participants are employed as full-time teachers and receive salary and benefits from our school partners.
+Resident stipends and teacher salaries depend on the participant’s region and assigned district/charter management organization.
 Urban Teachers works with many school districts and charter management organizations that have some of the highest teacher pay in the nation, including pay for performance.
 This means that an effective teacher would more quickly move up the salary ladder.
-Starting salaries range between $47,000 and $51,000 in Baltimore, Dallas/Fort Worth, and DC.
+Salaries typically start around $50,000 or more in Baltimore, DC, Dallas and Philadelphia.
 Participants can make a great living as a teacher!